thorgrimjansrud/redis-codesys-lib/readme/connect.md

 ## Codesys usage

-The CONNECT method will connect to a remote Redis server at given IP or unix socket:
+Connect to a remote Redis server at given IP or unix socket:

 ```
 VAR